-We can complement the lessons obtained from the historical record by looking at some quantitative empirical evidence.
-After all, if our hypothesis is correct, we would expect a positive impact of population on the occurrence of revolutionary episodes.
+We can complement the lessons obtained from the historical record by looking at some quantitative empirical evidence on the links between population and the occurrence of revolutionary episodes.
 Fearon and Laitin (2003) provide evidence in that direction, in the context of civil wars: they show that population is a strong predictor of the emergence of conflicts.
 We provide our own basic test for that using a measure of the average number of revolutions per year across countries in the period between 1960 and 1984, from the Barro-Lee data set.
 We then proceed to investigate whether there is any connection between this variable and population size.
 Note that, since we have a single average value for each country, we also average the variables used in the previous section over our sample.